harshvaghanii/goals-tracker/readme.md

 ./docker.sh
 ```

+- This will download the `mongo:latest` image from official docker hub and will build the `backend` as well as the `frontend` images.
+It will then run these images in a container.

 - The App should be accessible on `localhost:3000`

 - To stop the application, run the following script while making sure you're in the root directory of the repository